To the origins

 Contemporary Tunisia

 In architecture, independence meant brutalism and international style.
 The Hôtel du Lac in Tunis, a glass, concrete and steel structure whose floors are linked by cantilevered staircases at each end, creating an inverted pyramid, is one of the most famous examples.
-As is the Hôtel Africa and its glass curtain, designed by Olivier Clément Cacoub, a great architect of the time who also designed many presidential palaces - with their sober lines and monumental volumes - the El Menzah Olympic complex and the Hôtel des Congrès de Tunis.
+As is the Hôtel Africa and its glass curtain, designed by Olivier Clément Cacoub, the great architect of the time, who also built many presidential palaces - between sober lines and monumental volumes - the El Menzah Olympic complex, and the Hôtel des Congrès de Tunis.
 In 1979, Cacoub was also responsible for the creation of the country's first integrated tourist resort, Port El Kantaoui, modelled on Sidi Bou Saïd.
 By the 1960s, the Tunisian Riviera had seen a proliferation of hotels and marinas, a concrete development linked to mass tourism that continued into the 1990s with the creation of the Yasmine Hammamet resort and its hundreds of hotels and "fake" medina.
 Fortunately, these concrete giants in no way detracted from the charm of the original medinas!
 By this time, the population of Tunis was still growing.
 To accommodate them, the city built more and more concrete buildings on the outskirts, while developing new areas such as the Perle du Lac, around the newly reclaimed lake.
 At the same time, the city has become aware of the importance of enhancing and revitalizing its historic center, and has stepped up its preservation campaigns.
-This concern for the past has not stopped it from dreaming up the wildest projects.
-In 2011, the Cité de la Culture baffled many with its blend of futuristic and oriental architecture.
-Today, it's the Cité économique de Tunisie project that's leaving people... speechless.
-Unveiled in 2014, this project is a future mega-complex integrated into the modern city of Enfedha.
-This is where Russian billionaire Vasily Klyuki plans to build White Sails Hospital & Spa, a spectacular cross between a skyscraper and a sailing liner.
-Less extravagant and more respectful of tradition, the Art Village Arena project in Utica was designed by the MOA agency, and features an amphitheatre with a wooden façade in homage to local craftsmanship.
+This concern for the past has not stopped the city from dreaming up the wildest projects.
+In 2011, the Cité de la Culture baffled many with its blend of futuristic architecture and oriental decor.
+Less extravagant and more respectful of tradition, the Art Village Arena project in Utique was imagined by the MOA agency, featuring an amphitheatre with a wooden slat façade in homage to local craftsmanship.
 The same respect for tradition can be found at the Dar Hi Hotel in Nefta, a superb ecolodge whose troglodyte rooms are directly inspired by Tunisian vernacular architecture.
 In fact, Tunisia is increasingly converting to ecotourism... a great way to discover a unique heritage!